cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 The `ModuleKey` is passed to modules in the `RegisterService` method itself so that `RegisterServices` serves as a single entry point for configuring module services.
-This is intended to also have the side-effect of reducing boilerplate in app.go.
+This is intended to also have the side-effect of reducing boilerplate in `app.go`.
 For now, `ModuleKey`s will be created based on `AppModuleBasic.Name()`, but a more flexible system may be introduced in the future.
 The `ModuleManager` will handle creation of module accounts behind the scenes.

-Because modules do not get direct access to each other any more, modules may have unfulfilled dependencies.
-To make sure that module dependencies are resolved at startup, the `Configurator.RequireServer` method is added.
+Because modules do not get direct access to each other anymore, modules may have unfulfilled dependencies.
+To make sure that module dependencies are resolved at startup, the `Configurator.RequireServer` method should be added.
 The `ModuleManager` will make sure that all dependencies declared with `RequireServer` can be resolved before the app starts.
 An example module `foo` could declare it's dependency on `x/bank` like this: